-This has marked the second year our country has gone through what can be considered the worst pandemic in recent history.
+This has marked the third year our country has gone through what can be considered the worst pandemic in recent history.
 We are all proud of our residents who many of which came to our vaccine clinics or went downtown and got fully vaccinated.
 Also our board members who got vaccinated decided we put enough procedures in place to have in person meetings again.
 We are the first commission in Hightstown to do so, and to the staff and guests attending it is appreciated.

-Once again we had to halt the in person meetings due to the Omnicron outbreak and the rampant spread of the virus.
-We are hopefull as we move into the 2022 season we will be able to get back to in person meeting.
+Once again we had to halt the in person meetings for one month due to the Omnicron outbreak and the rampant spread of the virus.
+We have been able to be back in person starting with the March 2022 meeting.